 If you have any, I’d recommend displaying your customer testimonials.
 These are worth their weight in gold as it shows proof that you can deliver.
 It’s obviously easy to fake a testimonial and I don’t suggest you do this.
-So make sure you put the full name, position, company name and include a photo.
+So make sure you put the full name, position, and company name and include a photo.
 This looks much more credible.

-Also think about your call-to-actions and what you want people to do next.
-This should be restricted to just 1 or 2 per page, so don’t overload them with too many, otherwise it will become confusing.
+Also, think about your call-to-actions and what you want people to do next.
+This should be restricted to just 1 or 2 per page, so don’t overload them with too many, otherwise, it will become confusing.

 Adding good, relevant content to your website is key to driving traffic.
 Search engines love a website that constantly has new text and images to crawl through.
 So if you haven’t started yet, create a blog.
 This will demonstrate your expertise in your chosen field and it’s a great way to build a following of regular visitors.

 Is your website responsive?
 If not then you should consider having it converted so it becomes readable on mobile phones and tablet devices.
-Google penalizes websites that do not have a mobile version, so this will effect your site ranking.
+Google penalizes websites that do not have a mobile version, so this will affect your site ranking.

 If you look to employ a professional to create your website then I’d also think about investing wisely with your purchase.
 There are many companies that offer websites for low fees.
 In most occasions they will use a basic template, drop in the text and images and that’s it.
-It’s very mechanical and it certainly won’t get across your unique abilities, personality or include any level of SEO.
+It’s very mechanical and it certainly won’t get across your unique abilities, personality or any level of SEO.

 Site Engine Optimisation

-One of the most important factors is to make sure your homepage has a good keyword or key phrase.
-If you can, choose something that is very niche or specific rather than general, plus make the key phrase at least three words long.
+One of the most important factors is to make sure your homepage has a good keyword or keyphrase.
+If you can, choose something that is very niche or specific rather than general, plus make the keyphrase at least three words long.
 You will have more success on getting onto the first page in searches.

-For example: If I was an expert in fishing based in Birmingham, using the keyword ‘fishing expert’ is too general and would have a lot of competition.
+For example: If I were an expert in fishing based in Birmingham, using the keyword ‘fishing expert’ is too general and would have a lot of competition.
 But if I choose ‘Birmingham fly-fishing expert’ then this is more niche and I’d likely get more visits to my site.